 The Tractive Cat GPS Tracker can be used to monitor your cat’s real-time location, alert you when they leave a pre-defined area, and track their activity.
 When the LIVE mode is activated, you can receive location updates every 3 seconds.
 The battery can last up to 5 days and can be recharged back to full power in as little as 2 hours.

-The TabCat Pet Tracking Cat Collar uses a proprietary RF-based technology, which the manufacturers state makes this more accurate than the majority of other GPS cat trackers available.
-Rather than connect to an app, this includes a handset that can be activated to help locate your cat if they go missing.
+The TabCat Pet Tracking Cat Collar uses a proprietary RF-based technology, which the manufacturer claims is more accurate than the majority of other GPS cat trackers available.
+Rather than connect to an app, it includes a handset that can be activated to help locate your cat if they go missing.
 The handset uses beeps and color-coded lights to show you when you’re getting closer to your cat.
 It can also be used to activate a short beep on the collar tag, which you can train your cat to recognize as a cue to come home.

 7. Girafus Cat Tracker